nitlang/nit/share/man/nitc.md

 However, it is expected that the gain of monomorphic direct-calls overcompensates the additional indirections in polymorphic trampoline-calls.

 Note: automatically enable option `--trampoline-call`.

+## POTENTIAL OPTIMIZATIONS

+These optimisation are not enabled by default as they are counter-effective in most cases.

+### `--guard-call`
+Guard VFT calls with a direct call.

+### `--type-poset`
+Build a poset of types to create more condensed tables.

+The drawback is that more time and memory are used by the compilation process.

 ## DANGEROUS OPTIMIZATIONS